We usually think of it as a bad thing, but pain helps keep us from harm. In fact, without pain, our lives would be cut short.

 In 2012, Forbes magazine called Sarno “America’s Best Doctor” thanks to his “miracle cures.”
 He has received glowing celebrity endorsements—ranging from shock jock Howard Stern to former Iowa Sen. Tom Harkin.
 Millions are said to have benefited from his work, yet you’ve probably never heard of him.
 Perhaps it’s because his strategy for addressing pain seems so at odds with how we typically understand the pain mechanism.

 Sarno hit on the idea in the 1970s while examining a woman he called Helen, who was bedridden due to severe pain.
 Under psychoanalysis, Helen recalled being molested by her father.
-Uncovering these memories culminated in an emotional melt down, and a feeling that she was going to die.
-But after a few minutes of sobbing and shaking, the pain Helen had been carrying for years suddenly disappeared.
+Uncovering these memories culminated in an emotional meltdown, and a feeling that she was going to die.
+But after sobbing for several minutes, she felt the pain she’d been carrying for years suddenly disappear.

 Observations like these convinced Sarno to see chronic pain as a kind of protective mechanism—a distraction from feelings you’re not ready to face.